By Jay Fitzgerald – A blog about Boston, Hub of the Universe, and everything else.

 So a faction within a minority party will elect our next U.S. senator

 Sen. Ed Markey may be ‘immensely popular’ among the Dem base in Massachusetts, the Globe reports, citing the latest Suffolk/Globe poll showing the incumbent senator comfortably ahead of primary challenger Seth Moulton.
-But always remember that Democrats make up only about 26 percent of enrolled voters in Massachusetts – and a faction representing roughly half that amount (13 percent of the overall electorate) will hand the octogenarian Markey another six-year term because the Republican party in this state is a joke and winning the Dem primary is what it’s all about in most elections in Massachusetts. … What a system, huh? …
+But always remember that Democrats make up only about 26 percent of enrolled voters in Massachusetts – and a progressive faction representing roughly half that amount (13 percent of the overall electorate, using back-of-the-envelope calculations) will hand the octogenarian Markey another six-year term because the Republican party in this state is a joke and winning the Dem primary is what it’s all about in most elections in Massachusetts. … What a system, huh? …

 More on our glorious primary-election system here.